 - 16.1.
 Definition.
-"Work" includes, but is not limited to, materials, workmanship, and manufacture and fabrication of components. - 16.2.
+"Work" includes, but is not limited to staging of materials and equipment, site preparation, construction, safety, materials, workmanship, and manufacture and fabrication of components, and site restoration. - 16.2.
 The Contractor shall maintain an adequate inspection system and perform such inspections as will ensure that the Work conforms to the requirements of the Contract Documents.
 The Contractor shall maintain complete inspection records and make them available to the County.
 All work is subject to observation at all places and at all reasonable times by the Engineer before acceptance to ensure strict compliance with the terms of the contract. - 16.3.
 Observations and tests by the Engineer are for the sole benefit of the County and do not- - 16.3.1.
 Relieve the Contractor of responsibility for providing adequate quality control measures; - 16.3.2.
 Relieve the Contractor of responsibility for damage to or loss of the material before acceptance; - 16.3.3.
 Constitute or imply acceptance; - 16.3.4.
 Affect the continuing rights of the County after acceptance of the completed work; or - 16.3.5.
 Relieve Contractor or any other party from Warranty obligations. - 16.4.
-The presence or absence of the Engineer does not relieve the Contractor from any contract requirement, nor is the inspector authorized to change any term or condition of the specification without the Engineer's written authorization. - 16.5.
-The Contractor shall promptly furnish, at no increase in contract price, all facilities, labor and material reasonably needed for performing such safe and convenient inspections and tests as may be required by the Engineer.
-The County may charge to the Contractor any additional cost of inspection or test when work is not ready at the time specified by the Contractor for inspection or test, or when prior rejection makes reinspection or retest necessary.
-The County shall perform all inspections or tests in a manner that will not unnecessarily delay the work.
+The presence or absence of the Engineer does not relieve the Contractor from any contract requirement, nor is the Contractor's inspector authorized to change any term or condition of the specification without the County's written authorization. - 16.5.
+The Contractor shall promptly furnish, at no increase in contract price, all facilities, labor and material reasonably needed for performing such safe and convenient observations and tests as may be required by the Engineer.
+The County may charge to the Contractor any additional cost of construction observations or test when work is not ready at the time specified by the Contractor for observations or test, or when prior rejection makes another

-16.6.
-The Contractor shall, without charge, replace or correct work found by the Engineer not to conform to contract requirements, unless in the public interest, the County consents to accept the work with an appropriate adjustment in contract price.
+- observation or retest necessary.
+The County shall perform all observations or tests in a manner that will not unnecessarily delay the work. - 16.6.
+The Contractor shall, without charge, replace or correct work which does not conform to contract requirements.
 The Contractor shall promptly segregate and remove rejected material from the premises.